-BBII achieved Substantial Completion on May 3, 2024, and Final Acceptance is scheduled for September 8, 2024.
+BBII achieved Substantial Completion on May 3, 2024, and the contractual Final Acceptance date is September 8, 2024.
 No change is expected in the JPB Required Completion Date of December 31, 2024.

 The JPB's global settlement with BBII includes incentives for early completion of signal cutovers, early substantial completion, and early achievement of revenue service.
 The schedule incentives are shown in Table 6 below.